johntitus/node-horseman/Readme.md

 Horseman is similar to, and is forked from, [Nightmare](https://github.com/segmentio/nightmare).
 The primary difference is that controlling the flow of your program is simpler.

-Additionally, Horseman automatically loads [jQuery](http://jquery.com/) onto each page, which means you can use it inside your `evaluate` and `manipulate` functions automatically.
+Additionally, Horseman loads [jQuery](http://jquery.com/) onto each page by default, which means you can use it inside your `evaluate` and `manipulate` functions automatically.

 ## Installation
 1) Install Node, if you haven't already: